css-for-js/huckleberry/README.md

 1 font is used in this project: `Lato`.
 It is already included in the stylesheet.

-For font sizes, the `rem` unit should be used The scale is:
+For font sizes, the `rem` unit should be used.

+The scale is:

 - `1rem`
 - `1.25rem`